Billboard calling Trump ‘idiot’ roils New Jersey town

 - McCain to be buried near best friend at US Naval Academy

+Township spokeswoman Natalie Pineiro said Tuesday that people began noticing the billboard late last week and that she returned to work on Monday to find “dozens” of voicemails from residents.
+Pineiro said there were more than 100 comments on the town’s Facebook page.

+The response has been “overwhelmingly negative,” Pineiro said.
+She added that she wasn’t sure how long the billboard was expected to stay up.

-The company that rents space on the billboard didn’t immediately return a message Tuesday.
+OutFront Media, the company that rents space on the billboard, didn’t immediately return a message on Tuesday.

+Pineiro said township officials felt it necessary to send out a tweet explaining that since the billboard is privately owned, the township has no role in approving what is placed there.
+The tweet called the billboard “potentially offensive.”